 Meter Readings

-- We perform regular readings to ensure your monthly bills accurately reflect your water consumption.
+- Meter staff perform regular readings to ensure monthly bills accurately reflect water consumption.

 Meter Tests

-- Customers may request a meter test assessing their meter’s performance accuracy by completing and submitting a Meter Test Request Form.
+- Customers may request a meter test assessing meter performance accuracy by completing and submitting a Meter Test Request Form.

-- If the meter is found to exceed the allowable margin of error (more than 2%), the meter test fee will be fully refunded.
+- If the meter is found to exceed the allowable margin of error (more than 2 percent), the meter test fee will be fully refunded.

 - The meter test will be scheduled at a mutually convenient time and the customer may witness the test.
 Water service to the property will be temporarily terminated during the meter test but reactivated immediately upon completion.

-- Our team performs meter installations and inspections for approved Water Service Applications for new water service, irrigation service, and/or water service renewals and approved Temporary Water Service Applications for purposes such as construction.
+- Meter staff perform meter installations and inspections for approved Water Service Applications for new water service, irrigation service, and water service renewals, and approved Temporary Water Service Applications for purposes such as construction.

-- Our team works diligently to replace meters that have reached their useful lifespan, perform preventative maintenance, and to address any issues with your water meter to maintain accurate service.
+- Meter staff replace meters that have reached their useful lifespan, perform preventative maintenance, and address any issues with water meters to maintain accurate service.

 Backflow Prevention Device Inspections

-- Following NWD’s approval of a Water Service Application; the customer must, at their expense, properly install, test, and maintain any backflow prevention device required by NWD.
-Our team performs backflow prevention device inspections to verify it has been installed correctly and meets all requirements.
+- Following NWD’s approval of a Water Service Application, the customer must, at their expense, properly install, test, and maintain any backflow prevention device required by NWD.
+Meter staff perform backflow prevention device inspections to verify the device has been installed correctly and meets all requirements.

 Cellular Meter Reading System

-We’re modernizing our system by replacing radio-read meters with cellular smart meters as budget allows.
-These devices enable real-time data collection and allow you to track your water use anytime through EyeOnWater: a free, secure app and online portal.
+NWD is modernizing its system by replacing radio-read meters with cellular smart meters as budget allows.
+These devices enable real-time data collection and allow customers to track water use anytime through EyeOnWater, a free, secure app and online portal.

 Benefits include:

-- 24/7 access to your daily, weekly, and monthly water use
+- 24/7 access to daily, weekly, and monthly water use

 - Leak detection and usage alerts